LEAPFrog Workshops & Intensives

 Image of LEAPfrog 2019 participants by Nettie Seip (top row from left: Effie MacMurchy, Candice Spykers, Daniel Levinson (instructor), Jeremy Pearson, Dana MacDonald, David Robert Leslie, Jesse Scharo, Colleen Snell (instructor).
 Bottom row from left: Callahan Connor, Hannah Robertson, Kaitlyn Seibold, Jessica Mak).

 Are you a dancer who wants to act?
 Are you an actor who wants to move?
 Are you interested in performance, creation and storytelling?
 Frog in Hand's workshop "LEAPfrog" was designed for you!
-AND we've got one coming your way in Toronto from March 20th & 21st, 2020!
-Click here to learn more and to register.
+AND we've got one coming your way in Fall 2020!

 Our LEAPfrog workshop model approaches storytelling through the expressive lens of the body.
 Our teaching philosophy is based on the belief that dancers and actors both can and should train together to explore narrativity, character development, physical expressiveness and storytelling tools.
 At LEAPfrog, participants are welcomed with classes in the morning and a collaborative creation lab in the afternoon.
 The workshop refines what it means to engage in "dance-theatre" or "physical-theatre" work, while cultivating a reflective practise.